 - Auto Erotica: Farrell and Atwell have sex in the back of a limo.

 - Big Damn Heroes: Pritchard sends Those Two Bad Guys after Nina because she's the only one (besides Farrell) who can connect Brice to Atwell.
-Farrell is able to figure this out, gets to her shop before they show up, and tells her to flee, which she does before they show up.
+Farrell is able to figure this out and gets to her shop in time to warn her to flee.
 Subverted, however, because the real reason, which we don't find out till the end, is because she's also the only one who knows Farrell was seeing Atwell, and he's afraid Nina will reveal this, which will lead to him being unmasked as The Mole.

 - Bittersweet Ending: Zig Zagged Trope.
-Farrell is vindicated, Brice gets away with the murder, and the "mole" is conveniently dead.
+Farrell is vindicated, Brice gets away with the murder — maybe (see Karma Houdini, below), and the "mole" is conveniently dead.
 Farrell is the one in the picture, however, and his involvement in the scandal is likely to permanently end any hope of career advancement.
 Oh, and the woman he was falling in love with (maybe) is dead.
 Of course, since he is the mole, this is actually a good thing for the United States.

 - Deep Cover Agent: The Soviets are suspected to have a deep cover mole in the Pentagon, and this is what helps set off the Witch Hunt.
 As it turns out, the suspicions are correct.